Market Timing Indicator: Valuable Tool or Merely Hot Air?

 Ultimate Market Timing Indicator

-Insights from John Swift and George Orwell
+Wisdom from John Swift & George Orwell

 Some random factors to consider

-This market has yet to experience the “feeding frenzy stage,” and as the masses have taken so long to embrace it, this stage will be spectacular.
+This market has yet to experience the “feeding frenzy stage,” as the masses have taken so long to embrace it, this stage will be spectacular.
 Expect the markets to take off vertically once the groups jump in.
 It seems complicated to believe that the Dow could take off like a rocket after such a massive correction, but that will happen if this hysteria subsides.

 We have seen the same paranoia before; look at the above chart.
 We have had such deadly outbreaks before, but in the end, once the panic subsides, the markets resume their upward trend.

 As the Tactical Investor says, “Every disaster leads to a hidden opportunity,” and the only way to spot that opportunity is not to give in to panic.
-We envision a similar outcome for the coronavirus; the markets could still sell-off, but that sell-off should be viewed through a bullish lens.
+We envision a similar outcome for the coronavirus; the markets could still sell off, but that sell-off should be viewed through a bullish lens.

 From a psychological perspective, the longer the masses resist, the better, which means this bull will continue to trend higher.
 Use strong pullbacks to open positions in quality stocks.
 Forget the noise and focus on the trend.